stastnypremysl/lsql-csv/README.md

 #### More complicated...

 The previous example doesn't give a very readable output.
-We can use `group by` to improve it (shortened as `g`).
+We can use `group by` to improve it (shortened as `by`).

     lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 cat(g.1","), if p.1 in g.4, by p.1'